 One, it makes us feel like we already missed our mark.
 That even though we didn’t need to wake up early, we should have.
 This mentality creeps into the rest of our day and doesn’t allow us to be our most productive or confident self.
 When you start the day disappointed in yourself, it’s that much harder to recover.

-2. TURN YOUR INTERNET OFF FOR 45 MINUTES IN THE AM
+2. TURN YOUR INTERNET OFF FOR 45 MINUTES EACH MORNING

-Scroll through your emails on your phone quickly to make sure there is no pressing emergency that needs to be handled, but once your computer comes to life, switch the internet off.
+Scroll through your emails on your phone quickly to make sure there is no pressing emergency, but once your computer comes to life, switch the internet off.

 Not only will you think through your answers with more clarity, but you won’t be distracted by other incoming messages, emails, or lose yourself to a Facebook news feed.